david-barbion/puppet-avahi/README.md

 The name of the service managing the Avahi daemon.

 ##### `add_service_cookie`

+Boolean controlling if a unique cookie is added to all locally registered services.

 ##### `allow_interfaces`

+Array of interfaces to allow mDNS traffic on.

 ##### `allow_point_to_point`

+Boolean controlling whether to include Point-to-Point interfaces.

 ##### `browse_domains`

+An array of additional browse domains, defaults to `[$::domain]`.

 ##### `cache_entries_max`

+How many entries are cached per interface.

 ##### `check_response_ttl`

+Boolean controlling whether to check the TTL of mDNS packets.

 ##### `clients_max`

+The maximum number of D-Bus clients allowed.

 ##### `deny_interfaces`

+Array of interfaces to explicitly deny mDNS traffic on.

 ##### `disable_publishing`

+Boolean disabling publishing of any records.

 ##### `disable_user_service_publishing`

+Boolean disabling publishing of records by any user applications.

 ##### `disallow_other_stacks`

+Boolean to control if other mDNS stacks are allowed to coexist alongside Avahi.

 ##### `domain_name`

+Override the domain name used, normally `.local`.

 ##### `enable_dbus`

+Boolean whether to connect to D-Bus.

 ##### `enable_reflector`

+Boolean to enable the mDNS reflector functionality.

 ##### `enable_wide_area`

+Boolean to enable wide-area DNS-SD.

 ##### `entries_per_entry_group_max`

+The maximum number of entries to be registered by a single D-Bus client.

 ##### `host_name`

+Override the host name used for the local machine.

 ##### `objects_per_client_max`

+The maximum number of objects to be registered by a single D-Bus client.

 ##### `publish_aaaa_on_ipv4`

+Boolean to publish an AAAA IPv6 record via IPv⒋.

 ##### `publish_a_on_ipv6`

+Boolean to publish an A IPv4 record via IPv6.

 ##### `publish_addresses`

+Boolean to publish mDNS address records for all local IP addresses.

 ##### `publish_dns_servers`

+Array of unicast DNS server IP addresses to register in mDNS.

 ##### `publish_domain`

+Boolean controlling whether to announce the local domain name for browsing by other hosts.

 ##### `publish_hinfo`

+Boolean controlling whether to publish an HINFO record on all interfaces.

 ##### `publish_resolv_conf_dns_servers`

+Boolean controlling whether to publish the DNS servers listed in `/etc/resolv.conf` in addition to any listed in `publish_dns_servers`.

 ##### `publish_workstation`

+Boolean controlling whether to register a workstation record for the local machine.

 ##### `ratelimit_burst`

+Per-interface packet rate-limiting burst parameter.

 ##### `ratelimit_interval_usec`

+Per-interface packet rate-limiting interval parameter.

 ##### `reflect_ipv`

+Boolean controlling whether to reflect between IPv4 and IPv6.

 ##### `rlimit_as`

+Value in bytes for `RLIMIT_AS`.

 ##### `rlimit_core`

+Value in bytes for `RLIMIT_CORE`.

 ##### `rlimit_data`

+Value in bytes for `RLIMIT_DATA`.

 ##### `rlimit_fsize`

+Value for `RLIMIT_FSIZE`.

 ##### `rlimit_nofile`

+Value for `RLIMIT_NOFILE`.

 ##### `rlimit_nproc`

+Value for `RLIMIT_NPROC`.

 ##### `rlimit_stack`

+Value in bytes for `RLIMIT_STACK`.

 ##### `use_iff_running`

+Boolean controlling whether to use the `IFF_RUNNING` flag on interfaces.

 ##### `use_ipv4`

+Boolean to disable IPv4 traffic.

 ##### `use_ipv6`

+Boolean to disable IPv6 traffic.

 #### Defined Type: `avahi::service`